Decompollaborate/rabbitizer/src/rabbitizer/README.md

   - `std`: Turns on `std` (or turn off `no_std`, depending on how you prefer it).
     This currently doesn't do much besides internally using `std::error` instead of `core::error`, which may lower the MSRV.
+  - `unchecked_instr_fields`: Exposes `unchecked` variants functions of the `InstrField` struct that allow skipping validity checks.
+    - These functions are marked `unsafe`.
+Even if their use may not trigger UB or similar effects, they could return garbage data if misused.
   - `bindings_c`: Expose C bindings.
 NOT WORKING YET.
   - `pyo3`: Expose Python3 bindings.
 NOT WORKING YET.
     - Enables the `std`, `all_extensions` and `all_gated_extensions` features.